 The script returns calculate ‘Y’Toub System’ 13500 5250 300

 I believe it is the apostrophe in Y’Toub that seems to throw off the script for me because I wind up multiple tens of thousands away from Nal Hutta.
 That’s why I was seeing if there was a way to set it up where you didn’t need to put ‘ ‘ around it by just having the script return the system name (Y’Toub) instead of the system name + system.

 July 12, 2015 at 8:10 am #25564

 It should be sending the system name surrounded by double quotes, to ensure the systems containing apostrophes work as intended.
 Github says it was last updated 2 years ago with the change from single to double quotes, so I guess I had just assumed you would have updated sometime between then and now.
 Maybe you should do that and see if it still doesn’t work!

-This topic contains 86 replies, has 28 voices, and was last updated by Johnson 7 months, 3 weeks ago.
+This topic has 86 replies, 28 voices, and was last updated 1 year, 1 month ago by .